 Professor A. Ben-Tal: "I am very excited about the partnership with Paragon to make robust optimization available in AIMMS.
 The extension is very natural and intuitive and will enable optimization specialists to solve realistic large scale linear Optimization problems affected by uncertainty without imposing on the end-users the need to provide full information on the nature of the uncertainty.
 A major advantage of the robust optimization add-on of AIMMS is the ability of handling with ease meaningful dynamic (multi-periods) optimization problems without falling into the trap of 'the curse of dimensionality'."

 This example implements a portfolio selection model with uncertain investment returns, covering a single time period.
 The goal is to distribute a certain amount of money between a set of assets to maximize the value-at-risk of the resulting portfolio.
 Using this example it is illustrated how AIMMS supports handling uncertainty in input data through the safe approximation of chance constraints using a suitably chosen robust optimization counterpart.
 In a robust optimization model certain constraints are required to hold for every realization of the data within a specified uncertainty set.
 When a Robust Counterpart (RC) is used as a safe approximation of a chance constraint, an uncertainty set is considered based on the chance level and on the (partial) information known on the randomly distributed data.

 Availability Robust Optimization add-on

-The robust optimization add-on is available under AIMMS 3.11 FR1.
+The robust optimization add-on is available as of AIMMS 3.11 FR1.
 Commercial users can extend their licenses with robust optimization by purchasing the robust optimization add-on.
-In 2010 this will be offered at a special introductory price (25% discount on list price).
 The robust optimization add-on is included at no charge in the AIMMS Educational licenses.